floriank/57-exercises-elixir/README.md

 mix run 44-product-search.exs
 ```

 A search over a static json file.
+Since Elixir has no native json support, Poison is used.